PriyaLakr/pathFind/README.md

 # 3. Output analysis

+Note: Rename files for the ease of processing.
+Example script in scripts/bowtie/preprocessFiles

 Output analysis include calculating genome coverage for each organism.
 > Genome coverage = (read length * number of reads)/genome size